Reads your database

 Lynq turns database records into Kubernetes resources.
 Automatically.

-Click each step to explore the full lifecycle β from database row to running Kubernetes resources
+Follow the full lifecycle — from a database row to running Kubernetes resources.
+Click any stage to jump.

-LynqHub polls your MySQL or PostgreSQL table at the configured syncInterval (default: 1 minute).
+LynqHub polls your MySQL table at the configured syncInterval (default: 30 seconds).
 Any row where the activate column is truthy gets a corresponding LynqNode CR.
 Existing infrastructure keeps running if the database goes temporarily offline.

 apiVersion: operator.lynq.sh/v1